pactflow/.github/PROFILE/README.md

 - Your provider side spec type—currently openAPI spec plus more coming soon
 - Your provider side verification tool—you bring your own tool
 - Your way of working—third parties, provider first, consumer first, design first, legacy systems
-- Your way to share with your Pactflow Broker—CLI Ruby / CLI Docker / Standalone scripts
+- Your way to share with your PactFlow Broker—CLI Ruby / CLI Docker / Standalone scripts
-- To deploy on Fridays, with confidence, using Pactflow ⚡️
+- To deploy on Fridays, with confidence, using PactFlow ⚡️

 ### Getting started